ZHassanQ/Fedora37-Setup/README.md

 - AMD drivers are open-source meaning that you will not need to install any driver manually.
 - Intel drivers are open-source drivers for its graphics chips, with the exception of their PowerVR-based chips.
 - Nvidia Drivers and Server Settings can be downloaded from Software.
+- This repository contains file and apps for 86_64x verisons.